Ken Roczen

-Ken Roczen (born 29 April 1994 in Mattstedt, Germany) is a German professional motocross and supercross racer.
-He competed in the Motocross World Championships from 2009 to 2011 and has competed in the AMA Motocross Championships from 2012 to 2023.
-He is an MX2-class Motocross World Champion, Motocross des Nations winner, 250-class west Supercross champion, 450-class Monster Energy cup winner, and two-time 450-class US Motocross champion.
+Ken Roczen (born 29 April 1994) is a German-American professional motocross and supercross racer.
+He competed in the Motocross World Championships from 2009 to 2011 and the AMA Supercross Championships since 2011.
+He is the 2011 MX2 World Champion, a two-time 450cc AMA Motocross Champion, the 2013 AMA Supercross 250cc West Champion & a two-time FIM World Supercross WSX Champion.
+He was also a member of the winning German team at the 2012 Motocross des Nations.

 Professional career

-Roczen was a member of the winning German team at the 2012 Motocross des Nations event that included Max Nagl and Marcus Schiffer.
-Their victory marked the first German win in the history of the Motocross des Nations.

-US career
+2013

 In 2013, Roczen won the Supercross 250 West Championship, ending the season 2 points ahead of Eli Tomac.

+2014

 In 2014, he moved up to the 450cc class, joining Red Bull KTM Racing.
 Ken shocked fans worldwide when he started off his rookie season with a win in his first-ever 450 Supercross race at Anaheim I, the season opener.
 He would also go on to win at round 5 in Atlanta's Georgia Dome.
 Roczen finished the series 3rd in the points standings after the final race at Las Vegas.
 By finishing 3rd overall in the Supercross points chase his first year on the 450, Ken showed that he was primed to become one of the sports top competitors.
 Roczen would cement his new position atop the 450 Motocross world by going on to win the 2014 AMA Motocross Championship his rookie year, defeating Ryan Dungey.

+2015

 In 2015, Roczen signed with RCH Suzuki.
 He failed to repeat as Pro Motocross champion for 2015, surrendering his #1 plate to Ryan Dungey.
 He would go on to win the 450-class Monster Energy cup.

+2016

 In 2016, the German was runner-up in the AMA Supercross Championship points standings with five wins.
-He would go on to win the AMA Motocross title for the second time in dominating fashion with 20 wins.
+He would go on to win the AMA Motocross title for the second time in dominating fashion with 9 wins.

+2017

 In 2017, Roczen joined the Honda factory racing HRC Honda Racing Corporation team.
 After just winning his second Motocross championship he was favored to win the AMA Supercross Championship after finishing 2nd in 2016.
 Kenny would go on to win the first two races of the 2017 season.
 Then on 21 Jan 2017, while running in 3rd place Roczen's foot slipped off of the footpeg while going over a triple and he was ejected from the bike in mid-air crashing hard and receiving a compound fracture to his left arm, after landing face-first in a rhythm section of the track.
-Roczen would go on to miss the rest of the 2017 Supercross season and the following Motocross championship as well as he had sustained serious injuries to his left arm including a compound fracture and compartment syndrome.
+Roczen would go on to miss the rest of the 2017 Supercross season and the following Motocross championship, as he had sustained serious injuries to his left arm including a compound fracture and compartment syndrome.